biocorecrg/CoursesCRG_Containers_Nextflow_May_2021/README.md

 * Write Nextflow pipeline from scratch.
 * Run Nextflow with containers.
 * Choose either Docker or Singularity.
 * Run Nextflow in a computing cluster (e.g. HPC).
- * Definition of computing requirements and queues-
+ * Definition of computing requirements and queues.
  * Profiles.
-* Share Nextflow pipeline and good practices.
+* Share Nextflow pipelines and good practices.